Ayush0080/training_plan/Azure-104/Azure.md

 ###  scale sets

-- An Azure Virtual Machine Scale Set is a tool that allows you to manage and automatically scale a group of identical virtual machines.
+- An Azure Virtual Machine Scale Set is allows you to manage and automatically scale a group of identical virtual machines.
 It simplifies the deployment and management of a large number of VMs by allowing you to treat them as a single resource.

 - Uniform Orchestration =
 This is the traditional and original orchestration mode.
 It treats all VMs in the scale set as a single, identical group.manage by scale se